friedev/apwt/README.md

 ### Summary ###

 AsciiPanelWindowingToolkit, or APWT, is a set of classes and utilities that will make working with AsciiPanel on a larger scale much easier.
-It includes text windows, multicolored strings, CP437 character definitions, and a collection of related utilities that can be used independently.
+It includes support for screens, text windows, multicolored strings, and defines constants for different CP437 characters.
 APWT, of course, depends on [AsciiPanel](github.com/trystan/AsciiPanel), as well as [SquidLib](https://github.com/SquidPony/SquidLib) and my utility library, [BoldorfUtils](https://bitbucket.org/Maugrift/boldorfutils).
 Jar files for all of these libraries are included in the ``lib`` directory, which you can include as dependencies in your projects.

 ### License ###